Chemotherapy for Thymus Cancer

 When is chemotherapy used for thymus cancer?

-• It might be given after surgery to try to kill any cancer cells that may have been left behind because they were too small to see.
+• It may be used after surgery to try to kill any cancer cells that may have been left behind because they were too small to see.
 This is called adjuvant treatment.

 • It might be the main treatment for people who have advanced cancer or are not healthy enough for surgery.